-He is chair of Carers Trust and is a board member of In Control and of the National Development Team for inclusion.
+He is Vice President of Carers Trust and was its former chair.
+He is a board member of In Control and of the National Development Team for inclusion.
 Until recently he was a non-executive director of the National Skills Academy for Social Care.

 Rose de Paeztron Open

 Rose’s experience in social care over the last 20 years includes children’s and families’ and adult mental health, learning development, project management, impact measurement and service development.
 She has worked primarily in social care settings within the not-for-profit sector, and is passionate about supporting individuals and families to succeed and overcome the difficulties facing them.